nroi/flexo/README.md

     ```
 2. end-to-end tests using Docker.
 We try to avoid flaky test cases, but we cannot guarantee that all our Docker test cases are deterministic,
-since their outcome depends on various factors outside of our control (e.g. how the scheduler runs OS processes,
+since their outcome depends on various factors outside our control (e.g. how the scheduler runs OS processes,
 how TCP packets are assembled by the kernel's TCP stack, etc.).
-As a result, a failing end-to-end
+As a result, a failing end-to-end test may indicate that a new bug was introduced, but it might also have been bad luck
-test may indicate that a new bug was introduced, but it might also have been bad luck or a badly written test case.
+or a badly written test case.

 In order to run the Docker test cases, run the shell script to set up everything: